British pound posted minor gains last week

 Brexit remained the key driver for the British pound in 2017.
 The negotiations have now moved to the second phase, and any new developments toward its completion could be positive for the British pound.
 For the week ended December 29, the British pound has appreciated by ~1.2% against the US dollar.

 According to the latest Commitment of Traders (or COT) report, released on December 29 by the Chicago Futures Trading Commission (or CFTC), speculators decreased their bullish positions on the British pound.

 The total outstanding net positions decreased from 20,388 contracts to 12,676 contracts for the week ended December 29.

 Outlook for the British pound

-In the next part of this series, we’ll analyze why the Japanese yen is unable to capitalize on the weakness of the US dollar.
+In the final part of this series, we’ll analyze the price performance of the Japanese yen after the Bank of Japan’s monetary policy meeting minutes were reported.